Two days in Nusa Penida, Indonesia is a great introduction to the island.

 Explore the iconic Kelingking Beach.

 The road to get to Kelingking Beach is one of the sketchiest places that we’ve been on.
-It’s a pothole mess so be extra careful if riding a motorbike.
+It was formerly a potholed mess but now it’s been paved.
+But, the road is still steep, so be extra careful if riding a motorbike.

 Awe the views from the Paluang Cliff viewpoint.